List of Kingdom (Japanese TV series) episodes

 Kingdom is an anime series adapted from the manga of the same title written and illustrated by Yasuhisa Hara.
 The series was adapted into a two-season, seventy-seven episode anime series by studio Pierrot.
 The first season of thirty-eight episodes aired from June 4, 2012, to February 25, 2013.
 A second season was announced, and aired thirty-nine episodes from June 8, 2013, to March 1, 2014.
 An English language release of the anime was licensed by Funimation Entertainment.
 A third season aired from April 6, 2020, to October 18, 2021.
 On April 26, 2020, the anime production committee announced that Episode 5 and onwards of the third series would be indefinitely postponed by the COVID-19 pandemic.
 On October 5, 2020, it was announced that the broadcast of episode 5 onwards would resume in May 2021.
 At the end of the third season's final episode, a fourth season was announced, and aired from April 10 to October 2, 2022.
 A fifth season was announced at the end of the fourth season.
 It was originally planned to premiere on January 7, 2024, but the premiere had been delayed by a week due to the channel coverage of the Noto earthquake.
-A sixth season was announced in April 2025 and is set to premiere on October 5 of the same year.
+A sixth season was announced in April 2025 and premiered on October 5 of the same year.